 What Is Generative Engine Optimization?
-The 2026 Guide With Working Templates
+2026 Guide + Playbook

 TL;DR

-Generative Engine Optimization (GEO) is the practice of structuring a website so that AI assistants — ChatGPT, Perplexity, Claude, Google AI Overviews, Bing Copilot — discover, understand, and cite its content when answering user questions.
+Generative Engine Optimization (GEO) is the practice of structuring a website so that AI assistants (ChatGPT, Perplexity, Claude, Google AI Overviews, Bing Copilot) discover, understand, and cite its content when answering user questions.
 Where traditional SEO competes for the ten blue links, GEO competes for the citation slot inside the AI's answer itself.
-The four levers of GEO are citable passages of 134–167 words written as direct self-contained answers, schema markup in JSON-LD form that names entities and relationships, llms.txt at the site root as a structured summary AI crawlers fetch at query time, and brand entity signals — consistent name, founders, sameAs links, and Wikidata presence.
+The four levers of GEO are citable passages of 134 to 167 words written as direct self-contained answers, schema markup in JSON-LD form that names entities and relationships, llms.txt at the site root as a structured summary AI crawlers fetch at query time, and brand entity signals: consistent name, founders, sameAs links, and Wikidata presence.
 This guide explains each lever, gives you the production code we run on this page, and walks through the smallest viable GEO stack for a site with no AI-search history.

 What generative engine optimization actually is